meitar/food-accessibility-tutorial/Activity1/README.md

         width: 65%;
     }```

-After the document is ready, instantiate your map object.
+After the document is ready, instantiate your map object, and include your JavaScript in your HTML document.
 Set it's center, and zoom level.

 <ul> **Hint: add the following to your `script.js` file:</ul>